Salaries in Rancho Cordova, CA

 What are the best paying jobs in Rancho Cordova, CA without a degree?

-In Rancho Cordova, some of the best-paying jobs that do not require a degree include roles like Meat Cutter and Barista, with average salaries reaching around $43,000 and $41,585 respectively.
-Other positions, such as Yard Worker and Landscaper, also offer competitive pay, with salaries averaging between $38,000 and $39,000.
-These roles provide great opportunities for those looking to earn a solid income without needing a college degree.
+In Rancho Cordova, CA, some of the top paying jobs that do not require a degree include Meat Cutter and Barista, with average salaries around $43,000 and $41,651, respectively.
+Other options such as Yard Worker, Landscaper, and Housekeeping also offer competitive pay, making these roles appealing to job seekers looking to start their careers without a formal degree.

 1. Meat Cutter